ML-KULeuven/cobras/README.rst

    data matrix (starting from zero).

 3. With *interaction through a visual user interface*.
-   If you use COBRAS-TS, an instantiation of COBRAS that is tailored to time series clustering, you can use an interactive web application that visualizes the data, queries, and intermediate clustering results.
+   If you use COBRAS-TS, the instantiation of COBRAS that is tailored to time series clustering, you can use an interactive web application that visualizes the data, queries, and intermediate clustering results.
 A demo can be found at https://dtai.cs.kuleuven.be/software/cobras/